TexasInstruments/edgeai-tensorlab/README.md

 **These conda installation steps above need to be done only once for a user.**

-Step 4: **Activate the Python environment.** This activation step needs to be done everytime one starts a new terminal or shell.
+Step 1.4a: **Activate the Python environment.** This activation step needs to be done everytime one starts a new terminal or shell.
 (Alternately, this also can be written to the .bashrc, so that this will be the default conda environment).
 ```
 conda activate py36
 ```

-#### Option 2: With docker environment
+#### Step 1, Option 2: With docker environment

-Step 1: Install docker if you don't have it already.
+Step 1.1b: Install docker if you don't have it already.
 The following steps are for installation on Ubuntu 18.04
 ```
 sudo apt update
 sudo apt install docker.io